Butternut Squash Baked with Apple-Walnut-Cinnamon Stuffing

 Scoop out a small cavity in the other end of each half so you'll have 4 pockets for stuffing instead of 2.

-Spread the butter, ghee or margarine over the cut surfaces.
-(I use a fork to rub a pat of butter over the warm surface of the squash.)
+Spread the butter, ghee, margarine or oil over the cut surfaces.
+(I use a fork to rub a pat of butter over the warm surface of the squash or my fingers to spread some oil.)

 Fill the cavities with the apple/nut filling.